Get those photos to the right size

-So you just downloaded some pictures from your new fancy Canon T4i or Nikon D5100?
+So you just downloaded some pictures from your new fancy Canon or Nikon camera?
 Well, get ready for some huge pictures with lots of resolution!
-You’re talking about 16 to 18 megapixels and resolutions up to 4,928×3,264!
-That’s just ridiculous for most people, but nowadays you’ll see a lot of people with DSLRs like the Canon and Nikon one I mentioned.
+You’re talking about 20+ megapixels and extremely high resolutions!
 The prices are always coming down and the quality is always going up.
+For most people, it’s overkill.

-Unfortunately, it’s sometimes hard to manage all that extra quality in terms of size, storing and sharing your pictures with others.
-Of course, if you have a program like Picasa, you can upload all your photos in their native resolution and share albums with others that way, bypassing the need to scale down your images.
+Additionally, it’s sometimes hard to manage all that extra quality in terms of size, storing and sharing your pictures with others.
+Of course, if you use a service like Google Photos, you can upload all your photos in their native resolution and share albums with others that way, bypassing the need to scale down your images.

 Scale Down Image in Windows